Aliens are in the Area! Are You Kidding me?

 Englewood a beach town with lots of fun things to do.

-Seven sub-communities are inside of the wheel; several other newer communities are surrounding the round city.
+Seven sub-neighborhoods are inside of the wheel; several other newer communities are surrounding the round city.
 Oakland Hills, Pebble Beach, Pinehurst, Broadmoor, Long Meadow, Long Marsh and Pine Valley are the names of the subdivisions of Rotonda West.
+See below the wheel and check out the location of the sub-neighborhoods.
 Several challenging world-class golf courses are part of the area, and the newest addition is an 8,000 Sq Ft community center.
-Almost 9,000 residents call Rotonda West “Home,” and there is still plenty of space for more families.
+Almost 9,000 residents call Rotonda West “Home,” and there is still plenty of lots available to build your new home.

 Rotonda West Homeowners Association